ItsAyush17/stoxity/README.md

 Visual Flourishes: Incorporates retro-inspired UI elements like CRT scanline effects, pixelated icons, and animated gradients.

-How Can I Edit This Code?
-There are multiple workflows for contributing to Stoxity's codebase, each tailored to different development preferences.
-1. Use Lovable (Web-Based Editing)
-Navigate to the Lovable Project Dashboard.

-Leverage Lovable's prompt-driven interface to modify components, styles, or logic.

-Changes are automatically committed to the GitHub repository, ensuring version control consistency.

-2. Use Your Preferred IDE (Local Development)
-To work locally, clone the repository and set up the development environment.
-The only prerequisite is Node.js and npm, ideally managed via nvm for version stability.
-Follow these steps:
-bash

 # Step 1: Clone the repository.
 git clone https://github.com/itsayush17/stoxity.git